Gavin-Yeah/todo-application/README.md

 1. use vite for the frontend
 2. use fetch to make API calls
+3. use material UI to style
-3. use Context API for state management due to small scale
+4. use Context API for state management due to small scale
-4. use React Router for navigation (Home and Todo edit pages)
+5. use React Router for navigation (Home and Todo edit pages)

 ### setup